jxxcarlson/jxxcarlson.github.io/docs-scripta-app/docs-scripta-app/search.md

 The abstract of a document summarizes information about a document, e.g, its title, author and tags.
-Thus a search by abstract with query "einstein" might match "einstein" in the title, author field, or it might match a document tag.
+Thus a search by abstract with query "einstein" might match "einstein" in the title, in the author field, or in a document tag.

 Queries for documents using [jxxcarlson/elm-text-search](https://package.elm-lang.org/packages/jxxcarlson/elm-text-search/latest/) look like the following: